timg021/SparseStructuresTEM2/MultisliceCppTest/PhaseRetrieval/ReadmePhaseRetrieval.txt

 (a) The pre-defined minimal phase reconstruction error in the case of the IWFR algorithm.
 Typical value is ~ 1.e-8.
 IWFR iterations are interrupted when the relative difference with the previous iteration becomes smaller than this value.
-(b) Tikhonov regularization parameter in the case of CTFL2, vCTF and CTF algorithms.
+(b) Tikhonov regularization parameter in the case of CTFL2, vCTF and cCTF algorithms.
 Typical value is ~ 1.e-12 for the CTFL2 algorithm or 0.01 for the vCTF and cCTF algorithms.
 Setting this parameter to zero forces the internal implementation of the CTF correction algorithms to use an estimated "optimal" value of this parameter which can be different at each illumination direction.